kbroman/ProgrammingNotes/chromebook_linux.md

     to disable
     that](https://askubuntu.com/questions/31786/chrome-asks-for-password-to-unlock-keyring-on-startup)

+### Extra stuff

+- To have a terminal open automatically, press <super> and search for "startup", to open "Startup Applications".
+Add `gnome-terminal`.

 - For connecting to [eduroam](https://www.eduroam.us/), see
   <https://kb.wisc.edu/page.php?id=22075>

 - For connecting to Wisc VPN, see
   <https://kb.wisc.edu/helpdesk/page.php?id=54507>

 ### Connecting to locally networked computers